tushartushar/theGreekLegacy/legacy.md

 Tragedy is a form of drama based on human suffering that invokes an accompanying catharsis [30] or pleasure in audiences.
 The term did not have the negative impact we give it today, as it did not just describe a tragic event.
 Tragedy was the collision of two “rights” that was based on a truth.
 This collision was indeed unfair for one of the two parties, but this did not make it any less righteous, as it served justice.

+###Souvlaki

+Souvlaki [31] (Greek: σουβλάκι [suˈvlaci]), plural souvlakia, is a popular Greek fast food consisting of small pieces of meat and sometimes vegetables grilled on a skewer.
+It is usually served with grilled bread, or in a pita wrap with garnishes and sauces, or on a dinner plate, often with fried potatoes.
+The meat usually used in Greece and Cyprus is pork, although chicken and lamb may also be used.
+In other countries and for tourists, including those in Oxford, souvlaki may be made with meats such as lamb, beef, chicken and sometimes fish.
+The word souvlaki is a diminutive of the Medieval Greek σούβλα souvla 'skewer', itself borrowed from Latin subula.
+'Souvlaki' is the common term in northern Greece, while in southern Greece it is commonly known as 'kalamaki'.

 ##References

 1. http://ancient-greece.org/architecture/parthenon.html